-The initial public offering price of our common stock of \$17.00 per share is substantially higher than the pro forma as adjusted net tangible book value per share of our outstanding common stock immediately after this offering.
+The assumed initial public offering price of our common stock of \$17.00 per share, the midpoint of the price range on the cover page of this prospectus, is substantially higher than the pro forma as adjusted net tangible book value per share of our outstanding common stock immediately after this offering.
 Therefore, if you purchase our common stock in this offering, you will incur immediate dilution of \$18.30 in the pro forma as adjusted net tangible book value per share from the price you paid assuming that stock price.
 In addition, following this offering, purchasers who bought shares from us in the offering will have contributed 27.4% of the total consideration paid to us by our stockholders to purchase shares of common stock to be sold by us in this offering, in exchange for acquiring approximately 9.9% of our total outstanding shares as of March 31, 2021 after giving effect to the issuance of our Series C convertible preferred stock in May 2021 and the vesting of restricted stock awards in connection with such issuance, the Preferred Stock Conversion, the filing and effectiveness of our amended and restated certificate of incorporation, this offering and the private placement.
 If the underwriters exercise their option to purchase additional shares, if we issue any additional stock options or warrants or any outstanding stock options are exercised, or if we issue any other securities or convertible debt in the future, investors will experience further dilution.